© Unofficial Royalty 2024

 Full name: Geraldine Margit Virginia Olga Maria

 Queen Geraldine was born Countess Geraldine Margit Virginia Olga Maria Apponyi de Nagy-Appony.
 Her father Count Gyula Apponyi de Nagy-Appony was from a prominent family of Hungary’s high upper nobility.
 Her mother, Gladys Steuart, was the daughter of an American diplomat who had served as Consul in Belgium.
 Geraldine first met her future husband, King Zog I of the Albanians, in 1937.
-Having seen a photo of her, the King asked one of his sisters to invite Geraldine to a New Year’s Ball where they were introduced.
+After seeing a photo of her, the King asked one of his sisters to invite Geraldine to a New Year’s Ball where they were introduced.
 Quickly smitten, the King proposed within days and Geraldine accepted.
 The couple married in 1938 in a civil ceremony at the Royal Palace in Tirana, Albania.
 Despite their religious differences – the King was a Muslim while Geraldine was Catholic – the marriage was blessed by all of the religious leaders, including the Pope who had initially refused.

 Unofficial Royalty: Queen Geraldine of the Albanians